-This particular issue of the magazine was especially interesting, because it appeared in December 1999, exactly 20 years ago as of this writing, and it attempted to predict the future of the Internet.
+This particular issue of the magazine was especially interesting, because it appeared in December 1999, over 20 years ago as of this writing, and it attempted to predict the future of the Internet.
 The cover blared “What’s Next for the Web?
 2000 and Beyond.”

 It’s a big magazine of over 278 pages and nearly half the magazine was devoted to predictions about the Internet.
 In other words, the feature was nearly book-length, so you might consider this a book review.

-It’s always fun to see how predictions of the future pan out, so now that we have 20 years of hindsight, let’s see what the magazine got right and wrong in it’s predictions.
+It’s always fun to see how predictions of the future pan out, so now that we have 20 years of hindsight, let’s see what the magazine got right and wrong in its predictions.

 Science-Fiction Writer Roundtable